facelessuser/wcmatch/docs/src/markdown/index.md

 ## Overview

-Wildcard Match provides an enhanced `fnmatch`, `glob` and `pathlib` library.
-In some ways they are similar to Python's builtin libraries as they provides functions to match, filter, and glob the file system.
-But it adds a number of features found in Bash's globbing such as backslash escaping, brace expansion, extended glob pattern groups, etc. It also adds a path centric matcher called `globmatch` which functions like `fnmatch`, but for paths.
+Wildcard Match provides an enhanced `fnmatch`, `glob` and `pathlib` library in order to provide file matching and globbing that more closely follows the features found in Bash.
+In some ways these libraries are similar to Python's builtin libraries as they provide a similar interface to match, filter, and glob the file system.
+But they also include a number of features found in Bash's globbing such as backslash escaping, brace expansion, extended glob pattern groups, etc. They also add a number of new useful functions as well, such as `globmatch` which functions like `fnmatch`, but for paths.
 Paths that would normally be returned when providing `glob` a pattern should also be properly match in `globmatch`.

 Wildcard Match uses Bash as a guide when making decisions on behavior in `fnmatch` and `glob`.
 Behavior may differ from Bash version to Bash version, but an attempt is made to keep Wildcard Match up with the latest relevant changes.
 With